markuszm/third-party-libraries-analysis/README.md

 Uses [APTED](https://github.com/DatabaseGroup/apted) as tree comparision library

-Dockerfile is also included that contains installs all requirements to quickly run the cli
+Dockerfile is also included that has all requirements preinstalled to quickly run the cli.
+Running in docker is not recommended for performance intensive tasks like instrumentation and analysis of libraries/websites.
+It was not used for the evaluation and was just included if the requirements needed to run all commands of the CLI can't be meet.

 ### Requirements:

-Requires nodejs (tested with version 9.2.1) and Java 8
+Requires Node.js (tested with version 9.2.1) and Java 8

 Install npm packages with: